moxystudio/node-proper-lockfile/README.md

 ### .check(file, [options])

-Check if the file is locked and its lockfile is not stale, rejects the promise by throwing on error.
+Check if the file is locked and its lockfile is not stale, rejects the promise on error.

 Available options: